 Delivering Your Mail: A Book About Mail Carriers by Ann Owen is a simple book about being a mail carrier.
 The text is to the point and perfect for toddlers and young preschoolers learning about mail carriers for the first time.
 It focuses on not just what the mail carriers do but how it impacts the reader, which is paramount for young children who see the world through their perspective only.
 Cute beginner book!

 Firefighter Frank by Monica Wellington was a huge score at the library.
-My son and I both love this author/illustrator and have read many of her books , but this one has never been available, and I can see why.
+My son and I both love this author/illustrator and have read many of her books about community helpers, but this one has never been available, and I can see why.
 The author has a knack for sharing information with her readers in a fun, simple way that is perfect for preschoolers.
 This book is no exception to her other great books.
 I particularly enjoy some of the vocabulary she uses in this book about Firefighter Frank, words like shrill, intense, and exhausted.
 They aren’t obscure words but they are not often seen in books geared to those as young as this one, and the context is supportive so that even a young child can help decipher the meaning of the words.
-The book itself tells a simple( and common) story but between the author’s ability to tell the story better than other authors, and the bright and beautiful illustrations this books stands out from the firefighter crowd.
+The book itself tells a simple( and common) story but between the author’s ability to tell the story better than other authors, and the bright and beautiful illustrations this book stands out from the firefighter crowd.